Thiosulfate: Biochemistry

-Sodium thiosulfate has been considered as an empirical treatment for cyanide poisoning, along with hydroxocobalamin.
+Sodium thiosulfate is used as a combination with amyl nitrite and sodium nitrite, along with hydroxocobalamin.
 It is most effective in a pre-hospital setting, since immediate administration by emergency personnel is necessary to reverse rapid intracellular hypoxia caused by the inhibition of cellular respiration, at complex IV.

 It activates thiosulfate sulfurtransferase (TST) in mitochondria.
 TST is associated with protection against obesity and type II (insulin resistant) diabetes.

 Thiosulfate can also work as electron donor for growth of bacteria oxidizing sulfur, such as Chlorobium limicola forma thiosulfatophilum.
 These bacteria use electrons from thiosulfate (and other sources) and carbon from carbon dioxide to synthesize carbon compounds through reverse Krebs cycle.